minjong-ha/minjong-ha.github.io/docs/_posts/2023-04-01-precommit.markdown

 3. It runs the 'black' formatter and 'pylint' linter on the Python files.
 4. It adds the changes to the commit.

-However, If I just check its score with pylint, it has no meaning.
+However, If I just check its score with pylint and commit whatever the score is, it is meaningless action..
 'pylint' is valuable only when it denies commit that not satisfying the minimum score.
-I use following hook that checking pylint score:
+I could use following hook that checking pylint score:
 ```bash
 #!/bin/bash